TDEE Calculator

 Calories Burned During 30 Minutes of Activity

-Harvard Medical School has compiled a list of calorie burn estimates for various activities lasting 30 minutes, and it’s worth noting that even activities like sitting and watching TV can burn calories in addition to your basal metabolic rate (BMR).
+Harvard Medical School has compiled a list of calorie burn estimates for various 30-minute activities.
+It’s worth noting that even activities like sitting and watching TV can burn calories in addition to your basal metabolic rate (BMR).

 Activity125 lb person155 lb person185 lb person